ufocoder/redux-universal-boilerplate/README.md

 * Hot module replacement
 * Html layout as `react` component
 * Not Found page with 404 HTTP status
+* Stubs of media asset modules for server bundle

 # Installation